briankelly-it/windows-10-virtualbox/README.md

 <img src="https://i.imgur.com/lUhHj3J.png" width="90%" alt="Media Creation Tool download"/>

 <p>From here just navigate to the ISO you wish to mount to the VM.
-Once you selected the ISO click OK and save the settings.</p>
-<p>At this point we are ready to launch the VM.</p>
+Once you selected the ISO click OK and save the settings.
+At this point we are ready to launch the VM.</p>

 <p>To start a VM in VirtualBox you just need to right-click on the VM and select Start > Normal Start. (or just double-click the VM)</p>
 <img src="https://i.imgur.com/67Bk04p.png" width="50%" alt="Media Creation Tool download"/>